EdwinWenink/archive_fever/content/micro/2021-12-15-brief_history_and_ethos_of_the_digital_garden.md

 ---
-title: "2021-12-15-Brief History and Ethos of the Digital Garden"
+title: "Brief History and Ethos of the Digital Garden"
 date: 2021-12-15T17:45:18+01:00
 slug: "2021-12-15-Brief_history_and_ethos_of_the_digital_garden"
 type: micro